orion-project/rezonator2/help/matrix/ElemGrinLens.rst

 .. |n2| replace:: `n`\ :sub:`2`

-GRIN lens is a plane-parallel slab of material with a quadratic transverse variation of refractive index, with either a maxium or minimum on axis, that produces lensing effect.
+The GRIN lens is a plane-parallel slab of material with a quadratic transverse variation of refractive index, with either a maximum or minimum on the axis that produces a lensing effect.
 The element has similar matrices for both work planes, but gradient constants |n2| can be set independently for tangential and sagittal planes.

 Note that this element represents a piece of GRIN-medium in free space.
 It has planar input and output interfaces.
 If you want to build a more complex GRIN-rod, e.g., having one or both curved interfaces, you should use the :doc:`ElemGrinMedium` element and surround it with appropriate interface elements.